 In Religion we have started our unit on "Celebrating God's Love"'.
 In this unit the children will learn to celebrate God's gift of love with others.
 Through the life of a seed, the children are introduced to the mystery of life and death.
 They will learn that through the cross they received new life in Baptism to live as Jesus did.
 The children will reflect on the joys of this world and learn about the joys of heaven.
 They will know that the greatest joy comes from experiencing God's love.

 Please continue to pray the "Hail Mary, "Our Father, and "The Glory Be".

-March- Extra Practice Writing At Home
+April- Extra Practice Writing At Home

 Many of these exercises say "draw and write".
 Let the children experiment with writing.
 Let them sound out words to spell.
 If the children do any extra credit work at home, please have them bring it to school for a surprise or special recognition stickers.